Safari Travel Insurance

 - When on Safari, always listen to the instructions given by the Guide and follow them closely.

-- Keep your limbs inside the vehicle you are in, if you are in a car or jeep.
+- Keep your limbs inside your vehicle if you are in a car or jeep.

-- Do not do anything to deliberately antagonise the animals.
+- Do not do anything to antagonise the animals deliberately.

 - Wear closed shoes when going on a walking tour safari.

-- If you are camping or lodging in an area that may still have wild animals in the vicinity, always carry on you a torch if leaving your lodgings.
+- If you are camping or lodging in an area that may still have wild animals, always carry a torch if leaving your accommodations.

-- Also, if you are alone in the dark then always whistle.
-This will alert any animals in the area that you are near and will not allow you to surprise and scare them.
+- Also, if you are alone in the dark, then always whistle.
+This will alert any animals in the area you are near and will not allow you to surprise and scare them.